SRCH2/srch2-ngn/documentation/docs/index.md

 key, and the subsequent parameters are the rest of the fields, in no particular order.

+The four constant fields *HIGHLIGHTING_EXACT_PRE_SCRIPT*, *HIGHLIGHTING_EXACT_POST_SCRIPT*, *HIGHLIGHTING_FUZZY_PRE_SCRIPT*,
+*HIGHLIGHTING_FUZZY_POST_SCRIPT* define how the SRCH2 search
+server will format data associated with a field that has highlighted enabled.
+Here, *title* has had highlighted enabled by the method call *enableHighlighting()*.
+Then when the schema is created, the method call *.setHighlightedPreAndPostScript( HIGHLIGHTING_FUZZY_PRE_SCRIPT, HIGHLIGHTING_FUZZY_POST_SCRIPT, HIGHLIGHTING_EXACT_PRE_SCRIPT, HIGHLIGHTING_EXACT_POST_SCRIPT)* will set the formatting values.
+This will cause the SRCH2 search server to include in the search results a list of field data that is formatted against the search input.
+Thus if the search input is 'citi', since *title* has had highlighting enabled, the search result for the move with the title 'Citizen Cane' will produce the output of '<font color="red"><b>Citi</b></font>zen Cane'. his can be used in conjunction with *Html.fromHtml(...)* such as *mTextView.setText(Html.fromHtml(mHighlightTitleText))* to display it properly to the user.
+When defining your own highlighting pre and post script, make sure to properly escape characters!

 Next we show how to form records to be inserted in the movie index.
 The following method generates a *JSONArray* instance consistent with the schema:

 ```
+public class MovieIndex extends Indexable {

+    ...

     public static JSONArray getAFewRecordsToInsert() {
         JSONArray jsonRecordsToInsert = new JSONArray();
         try {